QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 White space is used to improve legibility of source text and act as separation between tokens, and any amount of white space may appear before or after any token.
-White space between tokens is not significant to the semantic meaning of a GraphQL Document, however white space characters may appear within a {String}
-or {Comment} token.
+White space between tokens is not significant to the semantic meaning of a Graph, however white space characters may appear within a {String} or {Comment} token.

-Note: GraphQL intentionally does not consider Unicode "Zs" category characters as white-space, avoiding misinterpretation by text editors and source control tools.
+Note: Graph intentionally does not consider Unicode "Zs" category characters as white-space, avoiding misinterpretation by text editors and source control tools.

 ### Line Terminators